-If you choose to buy Euro from a bank or foreign exchange bureau, always compare the rate you’re offered to the mid-market rate.
+If you choose to buy Euro from a bank or foreign exchange bureau, always compare the rates you’re offered to the mid-market rate.
 There’s no such thing as a fee-free foreign exchange transaction.
 While you may not be charged an outright fee or commission, chances are the profit will be built into the exchange rate you’re offered.

 You can check the current mid-market rate by using our handy currency converter.